klust/SupercomputersForStarters/docs/C05_Summary1/C05_S07_Building_up_the_supercomputer.md

 ![Slingshot connection](../img/C05_S07_14_Slingshot_connections.png)

-The left picture is not completely right as the interface coming from NMC0 should not connect to the HSS port but to the Switch 3 port.
+The picture is not completely right as the interface coming from NMC0 should not connect to the HSS port but to the Switch 3 port.
 In these pictures, each node has two CPUs and those CPUs are next to each other, not on top of each other, so the nodes are arranged in a 2x2 grid.
 Between each node pair there are 4 PCIe connectors, 2 of wich connect to the upper node and 2 of which to the lower node.
 NMC0 and NMC1 are